 Get Your Home Ready for Spring: Make Every Room Energy Efficient

-Even though we're asleep most of the time we're in the bedroom, it is still a very important room.
+Even though you sleep most of the time you're here, this is still a very important room.
 During the hot months, many people crank down the air conditioner just so they can be comfortable when they sleep.
-This wastes a lot of energy which is reflected in increased energy bills.
+This wastes a lot of energy, and this is reflected in increased energy bills.
 That is where the ceiling fan comes into play.

-Ceiling fans help circulate cool air in the summer by pushing cooled air downward, and then you can reverse the blade direction in the winter which pushes the cool air upward, to mix with the warm air.
+Ceiling fans help circulate cool air in the summer by pushing cooled air downward.
+And in the winter, you can reverse the blade direction to push the cool air upward and mix with the warm air.
 By doing this, you're able to be cooler in the summer and warmer in the winter while saving some energy.
-Plus, there are a number of models that look nice and can add a decorative touch to the room.
-In the summertime, just by using a ceiling fan, you can raise the thermostat around four degrees with no reduction in comfort.

-Quick energy saving tip: A ceiling fan cools people, not the room as it acts as a wind chill to cool the body, so leaving a fan on when out of the room does nothing but waste electricity.
+Quick energy saving tip: A ceiling fan cools people, but not the room itself.
+It's only cooling the body, so leaving a fan on when you're not in the room only wastes electricity.
 So, save more energy and remember to turn it (and any lights or electronics) off when leaving the room.

-Insulation helps save energy because it acts as a barrier that keeps heat in during the winter and keeps heat out during the summer.
+Insulation helps save energy because it acts as a barrier that keeps heat in during the winter and heat out during the summer.
 In order to maximize the efficiency of adding insulation, it's best to air seal your attic to prevent air leaks first before adding the insulation.
-You can do this by caulking, sealing and weather stripping all seams, cracks and openings to the outside in your attic.
+You can do this by caulking, sealing, and weather stripping all seams, cracks, and openings to the outside in your attic.

-Some people consider the kitchen the "heart" of a home.
-The problem is that it takes a lot of electricity to keep that "heart" beating.
+Some people consider the kitchen the "heart" of a home, and it takes a lot of electricity to keep that "heart" beating.
 So, an easy way to give your kitchen a face-lift and make it energy efficient is to upgrade your appliances.
-For example, by replacing an older refrigerator with an Energy Star labeled model, you will use 40% less energy than conventional models sold in 2001 or earlier.
+For example, by replacing an older refrigerator with an Energy Star labeled model, you can use 40% less energy than conventional models sold in 2001 or earlier.
 Just think how nice your kitchen will look and how much energy (and money) you can save by replacing all your kitchen appliances with new Energy Star models.

 - Use pressure cookers or microwave ovens instead of the stove.
 They will save energy and reduce cooking time.